bcgov/castor/R/functions/parallelR_examples.md

 ## [1] 0
 ```
 ### parLApply()
 This function wraps an invocation of clusterApply().
-It splits x into a list of subvectors and processes those subvectors on the cluster workers using lappy.
+It splits x into a list of subvectors and processes those subvectors on the cluster workers using lapply.
 It preschedules the work by dividing the tasks into as many chunks as workers.
-This is important as it reduces the number of sends and recieves between the master and workers.
-In the case below with clusterApply() -- this means that the master is sending not only the task, but also the matrix with every task.
+This is important because it reduces the number of sends and recieves between the master and workers.
+In the case below with clusterApply() -- this means that the master is  not only sending the task, but also the matrix with every task.

 ```r